jdoleary/Spellmasons/docs/TasksCurrent.md

 - Content: A spell to destroy corpses
     - and grant you mana, or health, or stamina?
     - corpse as currency
-- Spell: grappling hook (pulls your towards something)
-- Spell: Range, like aoe and chain but extends your range
 - Soul capture (1 use, like pokeball)
     - works for pickups too
 - What if monsters that go through portal come to next level with you, but you don't get more mana after the portal spawns